DIY Herb Sticks + Herb Meanings and Uses

 Most herb sticks that you buy at the store are made using white sage.
 Though white sage isn’t endangered (yet) it is being overharvested and due to a variety of reasons space for it to grow is being limited.

-Beyond the environmental effects, using other herbs will give you more uses and scents.
+Beyond the environmental effects and cultural appropriation, using other herbs will give you more uses and scents.
 You may find that you like the smell of other herbs even more than sage!

 The benefits of burning herbs are many but here are a few: